 With laundry room storage built into the platform, they save on space.
 But tight, narrow quarters don’t apply to every laundry room.
+In the laundry room above, the homeowners tucked a narrow bookcase between the two appliances.
 And there is no rule that says front-load sets must use platforms.
 Without platforms, they tuck under a countertop.

 Wall-mounted storage above the washer and dryer is a viable option, regardless of which type of machine you have.
 In some ways, it’s better than storage on the bottom, and here’s why: